eosnetworkfoundation/docs/docs/20_getting-started/30_smart-contract-development/30_understanding-ABI-files.md

 ## What's Next

-- [Data Persistence](./40_data-persistence.md): Learn how data persistence works on EOSIO by writing a simple smart contract that functions as an address book.
+- [Data Persistence](./40_data-persistence.md): Learn how data persistence works on Antelope by writing a simple smart contract that functions as an address book.